Go to JKU Homepage

 Fibers are one of the most important reinforcing materials for polymers.
 The combination of fibers and polymer resins increases the polymer materials' mechanical properties considerably.
 Owing to their relatively low weight, fiber-reinforced polymers are often used for construct lightweight components, especially those characteristically found in the automotive or aerospace industries.

-The research area of "producing composite components" focuses on the continual production of fiber-reinforced thermoplastic composite components.
-We use so-called unidirectional (UD) fiber-reinforced tapes as the basis for these components.
-These tapes are used to custom reinforce the components in order to achieve the required mechanical properties of the component with a minimum use of fibers.
+Within the research area "Producing Composite Components", we focus on manufacturing continuous fiber-reinforced thermoplastic composite components.
+The components are made using so-called unidirectional (UD) fiber-reinforced tapes which are used to reinforce the components in a more customized manner to attain the required component mechanical properties with a minimum use of fibres.

 Composite Component Production